mxppxm/mdme/README.md

 this:
 [content-in-textarea.html](https://opendocs.github.io/mdme/examples/content-in-textarea.html).

-There are two simple rules to remember while using TeXMe:
+There are two simple rules to remember while using MdMe:

-  - TeXMe removes any leading and trailing whitespace in the content before rendering the content to HTML.
+  - MdMe removes any leading and trailing whitespace in the content before rendering the content to HTML.
-  - TeXMe uses the first non-empty line of the content set the page title if no explicit `<title>` element is specified.
+  - MdMe uses the first non-empty line of the content set the page title if no explicit `<title>` element is specified.
 Any leading and trailing whitespace and hash (`#`) characters are removed while setting the page title.